 Basti (Medicated enema): Cleansing of the lower alimentary canal and the medication absorbed spread all over the body.

-Nasya (Instillation of oils or medicated liquids through nasal route): It is to be done before pranayama.
-It helps in balance of pituitary and thyroid gland hormones and there inter–relation.
-It relieves stress and clears subtle channels by eliminating the toxins from the body.
+Nasya (Instillation of oils or medicated liquids through the nasal route): It is to be done before pranayama.
+It helps in the balance of pituitary and thyroid gland hormones and their interrelation.
+It relieves stress and clears subtle channels by eliminating toxins from the body.

-We recommend you to work with our Ayurveda specialist to develop an individualistic, holistic treatment plan.
-Our Ayurveda specialists will keep a track on thyroid hormone levels and change the dose of medications, modify the treatment plans considering the specific body type, imbalance of doshas, stages of the disease and season, etc.
+We recommend you work with our Ayurveda specialist to develop an individualistic, holistic treatment plan.
+Our Ayurveda specialists will keep track of thyroid hormone levels and change the dose of medications, modifying the treatment plans considering the specific body type, imbalance of doshas, stages of the disease and season, etc.

 At Sri Sri Ayurveda Hospital, we also offer online consultation support with our Ayurveda specialists to get the right guidance from the comfort of your home.
 Connect to our specialists and plan an individual path back to health.